theodoretus/Google-Sheets-Unlimited-Mail-Merge/README.md

 Error handling is built into the code, but if sending or labeling fails, the "Resume Sending" and "Resume Labeling" functions can be used, respectively.
 If response tracking fails, you may run the "Check for Responses" function (under "Other Functions").
 In these cases, it is wise to run "Delete All Triggers" first, to ensure there are no backed up triggers.

 In the event of wanting to stop the script, you can run "Delete All Triggers" to prevent future actions.
 If you need an emergency halt for sending or labeling as it is actively happening, however, you should manually delete any instances of the word "Scheduled", as it is a requirement for action that the word "Scheduled" be present in the "Mail Sender" sheet next to the email address for which a personalized template is generated, sent, and labeled.

+***

+Thanks are due to Amit Agarwal, whose contributions to GAS open sourcing are a great inspiration.

 Enjoy!